monsterkodi/kode/readme.md

 ```

 Logs time difference between matching `●▸` `●▪` pairs.

-`●` is a shortcut that can be used in functions: `●▪` is inserted automatically before each return.
+`●` is a shortcut that can be used in functions: `●▪` is inserted automatically before the function returns.

 # Planned stuff that does not work yet: